kiroris/kiroris.github.io/README.md

 - `!p`: pinterest

 ## ⚙️ Configuration Dialog
 ![config-dialog](assets/config-dialog.png)

 The default configuration file is [userconfig.js](userconfig.js), but you can change it in the configuration dialog.
 You can find more information about how the file works in the [original repository](https://github.com/b-coimbra/dawn).
 The available components are tabs, a clock, and weather.

-Additionally, there are two different new options:
-- `fastlink`: To set the link of the Pokeball button.
-- `localIcons`: To optimize the loading time of the icons, you can check it out [here](#local-icons).

 ## ⬇️ Installation and Setup